JKHYuen/JKHYuen.github.io/projects/1-physarum.md

     <iframe src="https://www.youtube.com/embed/rW9ZsO6LYdk" title="YouTube video player" allowfullscreen></iframe>
 </div>
 </div>
+*Note: UI aesthetic design was not finalized in the trailer, see screenshots on <a href="https://store.steampowered.com/app/1667120/PHYSARUM_Slime_Mold_Simulator/" target="_blank" rel="noopener noreferrer">Steam</a> or below for the final UI look.*

 A project that evolved into a fully featured product while learning how to make compute shaders.
-I took the opportunity to release this small sandbox game publicly to also learn the process of shipping a game on Steam.
+I took the opportunity to release this small game publicly to also learn the process of shipping a game on Steam.

 *PHYSARUM: Slime Mold Simulator* is an interactive sandbox visualizer of the real life organism *Physarum polycephalum*; all simulated on a single compute shader (simulation model of the slime mold is based on <a href="https://uwe-repository.worktribe.com/output/980579" target="_blank" rel="noopener noreferrer">this paper</a>).
 The GPU bound AI easily allows for millions of slime agents to be simulated in real time.

 Although not a traditional "game", *PHYSARUM: Slime Mold Simulator* is designed to encourage users to explore and discover in the sandbox environment for entertainment value.
-See trailer above for a full feature showcase.\\
+See trailer above for a full feature showcase.
-*Note: UI aesthetic design is not finalized in the trailer, see screenshots on <a href="https://store.steampowered.com/app/1667120/PHYSARUM_Slime_Mold_Simulator/" target="_blank" rel="noopener noreferrer">Steam</a> or below for the final UI look.*

 <header id="highlights" class="major page-header"><h1><span class="number">2.</span> Highlights</h1></header>
 <ul class="highlights-list">